Time Series advanced options¶

-The Time Series tab sets features known in advance, exponential trends, and differencing for time series projects.
+The Time Series tab sets a variety of features that can be set to customize time series projects.

-Using the Advanced options settings you can impact DataRobot's feature engineering and how it models data.
+Using the advanced options settings can impact DataRobot's feature engineering and how it models data.
 There are a few reasons to work with these options, although for most users, the defaults that DataRobot selects provide optimized modeling.
-The available options, which vary depending on the product type:
+The following describes the available options, which vary depending on the product type:

 |Use multiple time series||Set or change the series ID for multiseries modeling.|

 |Allow partial history in predictions||Allow predictions that are based on feature derivation windows with incomplete historical data.|

 |Enable cross-series feature generation||Set cross-series feature derivation for regression projects.|

 |Add features as known in advance (KA)||Add features that do not need to be lagged.|